blokks/legacy-docs/src/content/design-your-schedule/replace-icons.md

 TODO: Stukje over hoe icons vervangen moeten worden

 ## Styling SVGs
 Replacing icons can cause them to be too big or too small.
-Similar to [changing the fonts](http://design/fonts), we can fix this by selecting the icon in the *Developers Tools* and change its size.
+Similar to [changing fonts](http://design/fonts), we can fix this by selecting the icon in the *Developers Tools* and changing its size.

-For example, here's how you can resize the close icon to `50px` of the *Activity details* component:
+For example, here's how you can resize the close icon from the *Activity details* component to `50px`:

 ```css
 .blokks-activity-details__close-button .svg-icon {